Looking for a great place for a Girls’ Weekend? A bachelor party weekend? A place for the squad to get away and enjoy mountain adventures!

 Evening: Fraser River Trail or Relax

 If you’re still standing, congratulations!
-If you’re looking to fit in, even more, take a stroll on the Fraser River Trail from the Fraser side.
-You can enter just behind Safeway, and enjoy a pleasant, easy walk with great views.
+If you’re looking to fit in even more, take a stroll on the Fraser River Trail.
+You can access this trail from Old Town Winter Park right near the base of Winter Park Resort, or just behind Safeway to enjoy a pleasant, easy walk with great views.

 White Water Rafting is one of the best summer/fall activities to cross off your bucket list.
 It is thrilling and a great group activity for everyone to paddle together.
 Between the guides and the adventure, you’ll have the time of your life.